mcmonkeyman/dotfiles-deprecated/README.md

 Manually:
 - Follow [yadr instructions](https://github.com/skwp/dotfiles#wait-youre-not-done-do-this)
+-- Install iTerm Solarized Colors
+    YADR will install Solarized colorschemes into your iTerm.
+Go to Profiles => Colors => Load Presets to pick Solarized Dark.
+-- Update Caps Key - > Esc
+ System Settings - Modifier Keys - Remap Caps-Lock to Esc -- Set up a system wide hotkey for iTerm (Keys=>Hotkey) Recommended Cmd-Escape, which is really Cmd-Capslock.
+-- In iTerm, uncheck "Native full screen windows" on General This will give you fast full screen windows that are switchable without switching to spaces.

 - Run `:PlugInstall` inside of vim
 - Generate ssh key and add to github
 	- https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/